Stochastic Generalized Porous Media Equations over $\sigma$-finite Measure Spaces with Non-Continuous Diffusivity

 where $L$ is as above and $\Psi$ is continuous, single-valued and maximal monotone, additionally satisfying a number of other somewhat restrictive conditions (see \cite[Page: 135, condition (A1)]{RRW}, in particular, ($\Psi2$) and ($\Psi3$), where the appearing Young function $N$ is assumed to be $\Delta_2$-regular), which, in particular, imply that $\Psi(r)\rightarrow\infty$ as $r\rightarrow\infty$.
-A second aim of our paper was to generalize these results in case $\Phi\equiv0$ and $\Psi$ is independent of $t$ and $\omega$ (for simplicity), to multivalued diffusivities $\Psi$, being just maximal monotone, with no further assumptions such as e.g. that $\lim_{r\rightarrow\infty}\Psi(r)=\infty$.
-Our method is completely different from \cite{RRW}, but is a generalization of that in \cite{BRR}.
-Because of our much more general situation, this generalization is, however, far from straightforward.
+In the case where $\Phi\equiv0$ and $\Psi$ is a Lipschitz increasing function which is independent of $t$ and $\omega$, the well-posedness of strong solutions to \eqref{exp2} in $F^*_{1,2}$ was proved in \cite{RWX}.
+In contrast to that, in the present paper, $\Psi$ is not assumed to be either Lipschitz or single-valued.
+In particular, we can cover the SOC model which is not included in \cite{RRW} or \cite{RWX}.
+A second aim of our paper is to generalize the results in \cite{RRW} and \cite{RWX} to multi-valued diffusivities $\Psi$, being just maximal monotone and of at most polynomial growth, with no further assumptions such as e.g. that $\lim_{r\rightarrow\infty}\Psi(r)=\infty$, which allows our framework to apply to the SOC model (cf. Example \ref{example for psi} in Section \ref{Applications}).
+Our method is completely different from \cite{RRW}, but it is a generalization of that in \cite{BRR}.
+Because of our much more general situation, the methods and techniques available for investigating SPMEs on $\Bbb{R}^d$ are insufficient for covering the case of general measure spaces and cannot be extended to general measure spaces in a straightforward way.
 Let us now describe our method.
 Though the overall strategy is borrowed from \cite{BRR}, some severe obstacles had to be overcome in our case, one of which was to find a proper version of It\^{o}'s formula for the $L^p$-norm of solutions for processes taking values in $L^p(E,\mathcal{B},\mu)$ with no further assumption on $(E,\mathcal{B},\mu)$, so that our results apply to general state spaces $E$, as those mentioned above.

-As a first step, we consider Yosida approximating equations to \eref{eq:1} of the following form with initial value $X_\lambda(0)\in\mathscr{F}_e^*$:
+As a first step, we consider Yosida approximating equations to \eqref{eq:1} of the following form with initial value $X_\lambda(0)\in\mathscr{F}_e^*$:

 Here $\lambda>0$ and